Children's Social and Emotional Development

 Topic Overview

-The OCN NI Level 1 Award in Foundation Skills in Working with Children introduces you to the fundamental principles of supporting children's development, safety, and well-being in early years settings.
-This qualification covers key areas such as understanding children's growth from birth to five years, the importance of play, and how to communicate effectively with both children and adults.
-It is designed for those starting their career in childcare, providing a solid foundation for further study or entry-level roles like nursery assistant or playworker.
+The OCN NI Level 1 Certificate in Foundation Skills in Working with Children introduces you to the fundamental knowledge and skills needed to support children's development, learning, and well-being in early years settings.
+This qualification covers key areas such as child development from birth to five years, the importance of play, communication with children, and basic health and safety practices.
+It is designed for those starting their career in childcare or early years education, providing a solid foundation for further study or entry-level roles like nursery assistant or playworker.

 Key Concepts